 - 1. In the Configuration Manager, on the System Codes and Tables window, in the list of System Code Tables, select the table from which you want to delete a System Code. - 2.
 In the System Code Table tree structure, expand the selected table by clicking the + (plus sign). - 3.
 In the list, locate the code that you want to delete. - 4.
-Select the code, and click the Delete button, which appears at the bottom of the System Code Table list.

-A confirmation message appears, asking if you really want to delete the selected System Code.
+Select the code, and click the Delete button, which appears at the bottom of the System Code Table list. - A confirmation message appears, asking if you really want to delete the selected System Code. - 5.
+Click the Yes button.